rpalo/personal-blog/_posts/2018-04-08-convert-to-default-dict.md

 Hooray!

 Granted, this isn't a perfect solution, because the `FORGIVING_SCORES` defaultdict stores each of the invalid asks.
-It's probably OK if you're not expecting a huge number of invalid lookups.
-If you *are* worried about staying space-efficient, though, it's probably better do do this:
+It's probably OK if you're not expecting a huge number of invalid look-ups.
+If you *are* worried about staying space-efficient, though, it's probably better to do this:

 ```python
 score = LETTER_SCORES.get("@") or 0